-Faculty Advisors - Joshua Caballero, William Huang, and Randall Tackett members.
+Faculty Advisors - Joshua Caballero, William Huang, and Randall Tackett

+Phi Delta Chi is a co-ed professional fraternity of pharmacy whose objective is to advance the science of pharmacy and its allied interests, and to foster and promote a fraternal spirit among its members.
 Its motto, "Alterum Alterius Auxilio Eget," meaning "Each Needs the Help of the Other," demonstrates PDC's attitude towards the college, community, and its members.